 Unlike other “make money online” articles, we have created the most comprehensive guide on how to make money from your blog using WordPress.

-That’s a 4000+ word guide that everyone who starts a blog and wants to make money from it needs to read.
+That’s a 4000+ word guide that everyone who want to make money with their blog needs to read.
 We have shared our 14+ years of online wisdom in that ultimate guide.

 As long as you’re willing to put in the hard work and effort, you’ll reap the reward.
 Remember, there are no shortcuts.

-Here are some of the best ways to make money from your WordPress blog.
+Here are some of the best ways to make money from your blog.

 1. Google AdSense